 Global team leads will benefit from being mindful of the key areas represented in the Global Team Effectiveness Model and their team’s responses to the questions posed above.

-Learn more about the Global Teams Assessment, a popular assessment among our clients for analyzing team strengths, weaknesses, and priorities.
+Learn more about the Global Team Assessment, a popular tool among our clients for analyzing team strengths, weaknesses, and priorities.